“Computer, what is the nature of the universe?

 With the above in mind I will create a post for each conference proposal (be it rejected or not).

-I will begin with 5 minute refresh on CSS.
+I would begin with a 5 minute refresh on CSS.
 The next 10-12 minutes will be about how and why to apply inline styles in React.
 I will share my ups and downs, and what I learned – like sometimes it really is necessary to put the styles inline.
-I am dedicating part of the talk
+I am dedicating part of the

 It was 2017, sometime in spring, probably March.
 After conducting a few internal workshops and meetups at my current employer, I finally got the courage to send a proposal to a conference.
 I thought I knew enough and I had the will to share with others what I know.